 - In Style view, select a SiteStyle from the list of SiteStyles.
-The elements of the selected style appear. - Click the Set Style button on the control bar.NetObjects Fusion applies the style to your site.
+The elements of the selected style appear. - Click the Set Style button on the control bar.NetObjects Fusion adds the style to your Active SiteStyle list and applies the style to your site.